 The following projects are a representative subset of the ongoing, ultrasound-based research and development being led or supported by Kitware.
 These projects range from cancer research to surgical planning.
 Kitware’s open-source philosophy spurs innovation, collaboration, and development in these exciting ultrasound augmentation efforts.

-The focused assessment with sonography for trauma (FAST) exam is a means to triage patients who may have a pneumothorax (collapsed lung) or internal bleeding due to abdominal trauma.
-By assessing four areas on the patient’s body with ultrasound, valuable information is provided that can help determine whether a patient is destined for observation, CT scanning, or the operating room.
+The extended focused assessment with sonography for trauma (E-FAST) exam is a means to triage patients who may have a pneumothorax (collapsed lung) or internal bleeding due to abdominal trauma.
+By assessing select areas on the patient’s body with ultrasound, valuable information is provided that can help determine whether a patient is destined for observation, CT scanning, or the operating room.
 Unfortunately, while the cost of portable ultrasound systems continues to drop, the training required remains a major hurdle.
-Studies have shown that FAST is effective in pre-hospital settings ; however those studies have involved physicians and surgeons with up to 100 hours of specialized FAST training, and such extensive training isn’t practical for typical EMS personnel.
+Studies have shown that E-FAST is effective in pre-hospital settings ; however those studies have involved physicians and surgeons with up to 100 hours of specialized E-FAST training, and such extensive training isn’t practical for typical EMS personnel.
 The reality is that it has been estimated that the rate of preventable trauma-related deaths is 85% higher in rural populations than in urban populations , with pre-hospital patient care being an urgent and unmet need in rural and under-served populations [Trauma.org].

 What can be done to bring the powerful diagnostic capabilities of ultrasound to the masses at the scene of accidents and natural catastrophes?
 Kitware is helping to spur the widespread adoption of trauma-focused ultrasonography by creating a portable and easy-to-use system that integrates (1) advanced machine learning methods with (2) low-cost ultrasound probes from Interson and (3) innovative augmented reality displays from InnerOptic.
 Aspects of this effort are being funded by the NIH and spearheaded by clinical collaborators in Trauma Surgery and Emergency Medicine at Washington University in St. Louis and at Duke University in North Carolina.